 This beef, though, we eat.

-In it!
-Is beef, honestly any kind of shoulder/roast cut that you like.
+For the beef to use here, honestly grab any kind of shoulder/roast cut that you like.
 This is top roast, but sirloin roast or rump or anything similar works great.
 Boneless is my preference, but bone-in is fine considering how long we're cooking this.

 Next, we season and sear the meat.
 I mix all of the spices together, then rub them all over the meat while a big skillet preheats with some olive oil to HAWT.
 Medium-high, preheated for 7-10 minutes is my preference.
 The oil should be almost or just barely smoking.

 Sear the meat on all sides for maybe 5 minutes/side.
-This all depends on how hot your skillet is, but the meat shouldn't stick to the skillet.
+This all depends on how hot your skillet is, but the meat shouldn't stick to the skillet on it's seared.
 If it does, it's not ready to flip.
 If the skillet gets dry, drizzle in oil about a tablespoon at a time to prevent the bottom of the skillet from getting a ton of char on it.

 When the meat is browned on all sides, use tongs and friends and a spear of some sort to transfer it to the slow cooker on top of the tomato sauce mixture.